DevsArchive/sonic-cd-disassembly/README.md

 # Misc.
 Sonic CD File Disassemblies
 This is a collection of documented disassemblies of various misc. files from Sonic CD.
+Builds a working ISO, as long as you provide the rest of the files.

 ## Currently Contains
 * Initial program